gnuradio/pybombs/README.md

 In this case, the environment from the calling shell session is *not* inherited.

+### Python version

+PyBOMBS itself is developed to work with both Python 2 and 3.
+However, the Python version is not a one-dimensional problem: The prefix could be running a different version of Python than the system.
+A common use case for this is when the system's default version is Python 3, but a prefix was created to test software with Python 2 (or vice versa).
+In this case, the PyBOMBS executable will be executed by a different Python interpreter than will be used to run installed scripts.

+To define the Python version of the prefix, there are multiple options:
+- If the prefix is also a Python virtualenv, the Python version is autodetected.
+- Use the `python_ver` prefix configuration option.

+The Python version of the prefix will default to the interpreter version running the PyBOMBS script.

 ## Installing packages

 When you run a command such as